 Where did the most friction come from: the software, or how people worked together?

-If you're honest, the answer is probably "how people worked together."
+If you're honest, the answer is probably how people worked together.
 Yes, the vendor had delays.
 Yes, there were technical hiccups.
-But the real pain showed up in endless meetings where no one could agree on priorities, email wars over who owned what, employees who felt blindsided by decisions, and compliance teams that raised show-stopping objections after implementation had already begun.
+But the real pain showed up in endless meetings, employees who felt blindsided by decisions, and adoption of the technology being seen as a burden when it's supposed to make life easier.

 Who lost sleep during that project and what does that tell you about where the real risk lived?